-Some will say that apartment hunting in the Big Apple is an absolute nightmare, but others say it is an exciting adventure.
+Some will say that having to apartment hunt in NYC is an absolute nightmare, but others say it is an exciting adventure.
 Could the difference of opinion have something to do with the time of year the people searched?
 Well, honestly, there are probably lots of factors involved.
-Some may be discouraged because of the high price while others may not be keen on the thrill of the hunt.
+Some may be discouraged because of the high price of apartments in the Big Apple while others may not be keen on the thrill of the hunt.
 However, the time of year likely does play a major role in the overall experience.

 If you were apartment hunting in most other cities in America, you would likely drive from one company to the next.
 So, if there is snow on the ground or it is freezing cold it is not really a big deal.
 You would be in your toasty vehicle most of the time anyway.